cueltschey/cueltschey/README.md

 > * Workst seemlessly in chrome browser
 > * It will be deployed on the chrome store soon

-**Amharic language learning app _Amlang_:**
-> Primary Languages: Kotlin, Java
->
-> While I was learning amharic (the national language of ethiopia) I was shocked by the lack of recources
-> and I generally didn't like the feel of language learning apps.
->
-> * The end goal is to have a website, apps for apple and android, and a windows net framework application
-> * The data is kept in firebase firestore and users are managed by firebase auth
-> * The UI is designed to be simple and open, allowing users to work at thier own pace with excercises and lessons to help learn
-> * I want the app to interface with Anki (flashcard software) and keep track of how much users study thier flashcards
-> * The app should give users a dashboard with study statistics
->
 **Digital assistant software _Cheron_**
 >Primary languages: Python, C#
 >